 - Built-in hot tubs.
 The cost of a built-in is typically between $15,000 and $20,000.
 Because installation requires more work, you’ll want to ensure you find a good contractor with a team that has experience with the excavation and installation process.

 Depending on the hot tub, home spa or jacuzzi you’re looking at, you can finance it one of three ways.

 - Store financing.
 Most hot tub dealers offer financing to customers through a bank or online lender.
 The exact terms and rates will vary.

 - Personal loan.
 With a personal loan, you can finance your hot tub, as well as delivery and installation expenses.
 Most lenders allow you to borrow up to $50,000, but you’ll need good to excellent credit to qualify for the lowest rates.

 - Credit card.
 You could potentially finance all or a portion of your jacuzzi with your credit card.
 Just keep in mind that a balance of more than 30% of your credit limit can hurt your credit score.
 And credit cards tend to come with higher interest rates than personal loans — unless you’re able to take advantage of a card with a 0% introductory rate.

 Compare personal loans for your hot tub

-6 factors that affect the price of a hot tub
+6 factors that influence the price of a hot tub

-You won’t find many hot tub dealers listing exact prices online.
-Instead, the price you pay depends on several factors, including:
+Many hot tub dealers don’t list exact prices online.
+Instead, the final cost depends on several factors, including:

 - Size and seating.
 The amount of water your hot tub can hold — as well as the number of people it can fit — will influence the price you pay.
 The bigger the tub, the higher the cost.